 The analyzer is typically powered by a rechargeable battery-pack consisting of four, Ni-MH D-size cells.
-You should get up to six hours of operation from a full-charge, depending on the thermoelectric cooler power setting.
+You should get between 4 and 6 hours of operation from a full charge, depending on the thermoelectric cooler power setting.

 You can check the condition of the batteries at any time by pressing SETUP + DISPLAY DATA keys together.
 The battery voltage will be listed as BAT.